-The overarching research question "How do teachers describe their local district's balanced assessment system including local criterion referenced assessments, statewide NeSA tests, and national norm referenced test?" framed this study.
-Quantitative data were collected in Phase I using a web-based survey of study participant's perceptions about assessments in general, the Nebraska STARS assessment system, the NeSA assessment system, the transition from STARS to NeSA and the perceived prevalence of a balanced assessment system.
-A collection of qualitative data occurred in open-ended questions included within the Phase 1 survey and from an analysis of interviews completed in Phase II of the study.
+The overarching research question, "How do administrators describe their local district's balanced assessment system including local criterion-referenced assessments, statewide NeSA tests, and national norm-referenced test?" framed this study.

+Quantitative data were collected in Phase I using a web-based survey of study participants' perceptions about assessments in general, the Nebraska STARS assessment system, the NeSA assessment system, the transition from STARS to NeSA, and the perceived prevalence of a balanced assessment system.
+A collection of qualitative data occurred during open-ended questions included within the survey and from an analysis of interviews completed in Phase II of the study.
 The researcher selected an explanatory mixed-methods model to more deeply explore and explain the findings from the study.

-This study on perceptions of teachers was conducted in conjunction with a parallel study of administrators' perceptions completed by Michael Teahon.
-A comparison between the two groups of educators is provided in the final chapter to expand the breadth of the study.
+This study on perceptions of administrators was conducted in conjunction with a parallel study of teachers' perceptions completed by Jamie Isom.
+A comparison between the two groups of educators is provided in the final chapter to expand the breadth of each study.

 The population of the parallel studies included educators from across the 3rd Congressional District of Nebraska.
-Superintendents recommended administrators and teachers from 92 of the 166 school districts located within this area and the survey was completed by approximately 28% of the 1,621 educators who were sent the survey.
-Of a potential 1,344 teachers, 334 submitted the survey.
+Superintendents recommended administrators and teachers from 92 of the 166 school districts located within this area, and the survey was completed by approximately 28% of the 1,621 educators who were sent the survey.
+Administrators included 41 superintendents, 63 principals, and 11 individuals who were designated as "other."
 In addition, various effects were applied to the aggregate means and tested for significance.
-The effects included teaching area, gender, building level, curriculum responsibilities, and district enrollment.
-It was determined that significance varied by effect and this was noted within the analysis.
+The effects included administrative role, gender, building level, formal curriculum responsibilities, and enrollment of the district.